Illustrations by Marcos Chin

-AFAR chooses a destination at random—by literally spinning a globe—and sends Vendela Vida on a spontaneous journey to St. Maarten.
+AFAR chose a destination at random—by literally spinning a globe—and sent Vendela Vida on a spontaneous journey to St. Maarten.

 This is how it begins: I am on a flight from Miami to St. Maarten in the Caribbean, and I’ve become part of a small party.
 I’ve been served a gin and tonic because a couple seated down the row from me—a middle-aged man from Oklahoma and his lovely dance-instructor wife—have bought drinks for everyone around.
 They go to the Caribbean every year and are ready to start their vacation.

 Our impromptu celebration includes two long-haired college girls on spring break and the man seated next to me, who calls himself Captain Ahab.
 He grew up on St. Thomas and is returning to the islands in the midst of a divorce from a cruel wife.
 None of them can believe I haven’t chosen to go to the Caribbean.
 Instead, I’ve been sent by this magazine, with 48 hours’ notice of where I’m going.
 My plane companions think I’m the luckiest person in the world and make me promise to write about them.
 Another round of drinks appears and a toast is made to my luck.
 I smile weakly.